Influencer Program

 If you are more interested in gaming, overclocking and LAN Parties then I would say avoid submerging your components in oil, it would be far too heavy to easily transport to and from LANs, you might want to consider water cooling your gaming rig, heat dissipation while more stable at higher temperatures does not match the instant bite water delivers under intense load.

-Do you have a mineral oil submerged computer? – Let me know in the comments I would really love to hear your experiences and how it compares to the old-fashioned heat sinks, liquid cooling or phase change builds.
+Do you have a mineral oil submerged computer? – Let me know in the comments I would really love to hear your people s experiences and what you think about it compared to the old-fashioned heat sinks, liquid cooling or phase change builds.

 Don’t think I’ll be doing that, I like my over clocked pc.
 I was hoping it might be a good way for silent cooling.